airalab/robonomics-wiki/docs/es/configuration-options-description.md

 **Attention**, Robonomics sensors firmware doesn't work with MQTT.
 These settings for additional sensors, which work through MQTT.
 Example of those sensors you can find [here.](/docs/freertos-mqtt/)

-Assume that you already have MQTT broker [mosquitto](https://mosquitto.org/download/) or similar.
+Let's assume you already have MQTT broker [mosquitto](https://mosquitto.org/download/) or similar.

-As in previous scenario you need to create new configuration file, or edit existing configuration file from previous [article](/docs/sensors-connectivity-setup/#json-configuration).
+Again as in the previous scenario you need to create a new configuration file, or edit the existing configuration file from the previous [article](/docs/sensors-connectivity-setup/#json-configuration).
-Insert what you see below to configuration file.
-Write full path to your database in file.
+Insert what you see below to the configuration file.
+Write the full path to your database in the file.

 <robo-wiki-note type="okay">
 Don't forget to insert MQTT broker port  in host field and MQTT broker port to port field.